University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

-# Week 3 Practical Part 1: SAMtools and lignments practical
+# Week 3 Practical Part 1: SAMtools and alignments practical
 ## By Jimmy Breen, updated/adapted by Dave Adelson
 {:.no_toc}